edbennett/publishing-analysis/_episodes/06-environments.md

 {: .language-bash}

-By convention the filename for conda environments is `environment.yml`; this file is in YAML format, and as we can see includes some more information than the `requirements.txt`.
+By convention the filename for conda environments is `environment.yml`; this file is in YAML format.
+Looking at it, we see it encodes the environment name, the Conda and Pip packages that we have installed, as well as the path to the environment on our computer.

-Note that in general we will prefer `conda env export` for Conda environments, as `pip freeze` gets confused by the way that Conda installs packages.
-It is also possible to construct a `requirements.txt` file by hand, but you must be careful to specify which package versions you need, as just the package names will not fully define your environment.
+> ## If you don't use Conda
+>
+> We have used Conda here because it can define things quite precisely, including the
+> version of Python and many external dependencies in addition to the Python packages
+> being used.
+However, if you don't use Conda, you can still export an environment.
+>
+> The most basic way is built into Pip.
+Using `pip freeze` will output a list of all
+> currently installed Pip packages.
+While this will not work if you are using Conda,
+> since these packages are not available through PyPI, if all your packages were
+> instead installed through Pip, then this gives a very commonly-accepted way to
+> document your environment.
+By convention the filename for your list of packages
+> is `requirements.txt`.
+>
+> ~~~
+> $ pip freeze > requirements.txt
+> ~~~
+> {: .language-bash}
+>
+> Another alternative tool is called [Poetry][poetry].
+This combines some of the
+> functionality of `pip freeze` with some of the dependency and environment management
+> aspects of Conda.
+{: .language-python}

 ## Trimming down an environment

-We can see that both of these files are very long; this is because we have exported the Anaconda base environment.
+We can see that this file is rather long; this is because we have exported the Anaconda base environment.
 This comes with a huge array of packages that could be useful for doing scientific computation.
 However, it means that it will be a lot of data to download for anyone who wants to recreate the environment, and a lot of that data will not